dasiths/dasiths.github.io/_posts/2017-08-02-event-sourcing-examined-part-3-of-3.md

 ## Using NEventLite

-NEventLite is a lightweight framework I created to do the mundane tasks associated with setting up an event sourced system in .net.
+NEventLite is a lightweight library I created to do the mundane tasks associated with setting up an event sourced system in .net.
 Think of it as event sourcing on rails.

-We are going to look at the <a href="https://github.com/dasiths/NEventLite/tree/master/src/Examples" target="_blank" rel="noopener">examples provided in my github</a> repo.
+We are going to look at the <a href="https://github.com/dasiths/NEventLite_Legacy/tree/master/src/Examples" target="_blank" rel="noopener">examples provided in my github</a> repo.
 We have very small project that demonstrates use of ES with snapshots and a read model.

 Look at the sample Note domain model.